adebeo/wikihouse-plugin/README.md

 ## Wikihouse Extension

-This is the WikiHouse extension for use Google SketchUp designed for the [Wikihouse](http://www.wikihouse.cc/) open source construction set.
+This is the WikiHouse extension for SketchUp, designed for the [WikiHouse](http://www.wikihouse.cc/) open source construction set.
 Using it,
 you can:

 * Import designs from the WikiHouse library.